 Later in 1940 non-Weems watches by Ebel (cal 99), Longines (cal 10.68N), and Waltham (cal 870) were issued.
 The non-Weems style continued with a 1942 issue of Cyma (cal 377), Ebel (cal 101, steel case), Smiths and Movado watches.
 But by the war’s end, the 1942 issue Cyma, Ebel and Movado watches had often been remarked as a 6B/234, a category requiring less precision.

 Then, in the period 1942-45 LeCoultre (redialled later to JLC by MoD), Longines, and Omega CK2292 (cal 30T2 SC) watches were issued.
 A.M. is Air Ministry.

 Below is a NOS 6B/169 pigskin strap, with the pheon next to the embossing.
-This was sewn onto the watch.
+This was spring loaded and clipped onto the watch.

 One of the most famous users of an ATP (not a 6B/159) was Sir Douglas Bader.
 His Timor Watch Company ATP 68012 was sold at Sotheby’s in 1999 together with his dog tag stamped 26151 RAF Bader D.R.S.
 It had the original open-ended leather straps.

 Group Captain and Squadron Leader Sir Douglas Bader was an iconic RAF fighter ace and during the WWII was credited with numerous aerial victories despite being a double leg amputee.

 The above manual from July 1966 indicates the 1956 Omega white dial 6B/159 was issued on a 6B/169 strap sewn to the watch.
 An alternative fabric NATO watch strap 6B/321 was also available, but the AF0210 strap was often used in its history.